4 tips on how to stick with your healthy New Year’s resolutions – words Al Woods

 1. Set precise goals

 Resolutions are your goals for the next year, so you should go about them the same way you go about developing business goals.
 This means you need to make concrete achievable resolutions.
 For example, instead of saying ‘I will eat healthier next year’ you should use something like ‘I will completely drop junk food from my diet’.

 Steele Williams a leading fitness expert at TRAIN FITNESS says starting resolutions turn of the year to make some positive changes to your life can only be a good thing.
 He warns don’t seeking perfection – life is too challenging for that.
 But if you can stick to 75% of them for at least three months, then I’ll consider it a job well done.

 As you can see, this kind of change narrows down your resolution quite a bit.
 That’s why you’ll need to make a long list of all the essential changes you need to make to your life in order to become healthier.

 This step is closely connected with the first one.
 In fact, you should combine them and write a plan of action instead of a resolution list.
 This way, you’ll know exactly what to do to achieve your ultimate goal.

 Plan from the ‘big resolution’ down breaking it down into manageable steps.
-For example, if your goal is to lose 20kg by next summer you should start with developing a weight loss schedule.
-20kg in 5 months means you’ll need to burn about one kilo a week.
+For example, if your goal is to lose 80 pounds by next summer you should start with developing a weight loss schedule.
+80 pounds in 5 months means you’ll need to burn about 4 pounds a week.
 The next step is to calculate the number of daily calories you’ll need to consume and make a list of ‘banned’ and ‘allowed’ foods.
-The latter definitely should include the best appetite suppressants as you’ll need their help to get used to a low-calorie diet and make it easier for you to stick with this particular resolution.
+Finally, draw up a detailed weight loss plan to achieve your goals.
+It must cover diet, exercise, and supplements or superfoods you’ll need to speed up the process.
 It’s this kind of detail that you need to include in your ‘healthy New Year’s resolutions’ plan.